Polymer/old-docs-site/articles/unit-testing-elements.md

       }, 50);
     });

+**Note:** You may want to test outside usage of your element as part of `polymer-ready`.
+Code written outside of `test` functions will execute immediately, including `suite` functions such as the one above.
+By default, WCT will wait until `polymer-ready` has completed to run your tests to ensure everything behaves as expected.
+However, you may not have upgraded elements outside of them.
+For scenarious like this, the [testImmedate](https://github.com/Polymer/web-component-tester/blob/master/browser/environment/helpers.js#L41) helper is useful for running tests before `polymer-ready`.

 **That’s it!** We now have some simple assertion tests to test the attributes and events for a Polymer element work as expected.
 For a more complete reference to how we’ve gone about unit testing some of our elements, including `<core-selector>`, take a look at [`<core-tests>`](https://github.com/Polymer/core-tests).